Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step4.md

    - Select the directory that [step3](./step3.md) generates.
 For example `ref_files/step3_pfm/platform_repo`
    - Click **OK**

-3. Create vector addtion application on the custom platform
+3. Create vector addition application on the custom platform

    - Select menu **File -> New -> Application Project**.
    - Go through the welcome page and click **Next**.